 J. McClelland Cellars is a tribute to John McClelland, who was a close family friend for decades (John died in late 2018).
 In over 60 years John compiled an impressive resume weighted with numerous significant contributions to the wine industry.
 His first position in the wine business was working for Robert Mondavi back when Robert was still working with his family at Charles Krug Winery.
 At various stages in his career, John ultimately became President of both Almaden and Geyser Peak wineries and General Manager of Alderbrook.

-The J. Mclelland Cellars wines are made at Steele Canyon Cellars (formerly Moss Creek Winery, founded by George Moskowite) in eastern Napa County (only about a 10 minute drive to the shores of Lake Berryessa).
-The Scotto family leases this from Moskowite.
+The J. Mclelland Cellars wines were made at Steele Canyon Cellars (formerly Moss Creek Winery, founded by George Moskowite) in eastern Napa County (only about a 10 minute drive to the shores of Lake Berryessa).
+The Scotto family leased this from Moskowite through the 2023 harvest.

 In 2014 veteran winemaker Mitch Cosentino was hired in a consulting capacity (Paul Scotto is the primary wine maker).
 Mitch is the first person we have met born in Gustine, California (a small town south of Modesto).
 He discovered an interest in wine during college, prior to a career with wine he earned a degree in Broadcast Communications.
 Finding the job market in this field somewhat challenging in the mid to late 1970s he turned to wine.
 He signed on with a regional distribution company as their most junior salesman (Stanislaus Distributing Co).
 Within a year and a half his talents for sales was evident; he soon started managing this small company.